 It is a free, lightweight and modular front-end framework.
 Developed with LESS, UIkit has a well-structured, expandable and maintainable code.

-- It also offers a grid system which is responsive, fluid and nestable.
+- It also offers a grid system which is responsive, fluid and unstable.

 - One can build navigation, buttons, modals, dropdown and much more.

-- Its documentation will plays a major role in understanding UIkit.
+- Its documentation will play a major role in understanding UI kit.

 4. HTML5 Boilerplate